lingduoduo/CheatSheet/DE Golden Path/DE Golden Path - Part 2.md

 In this code, `getPlayTrack` can sometimes return `null`, that is, a java null value, because Avro objects are Java objects.The problem is, if your pipeline tries to call `.toString` on a `null` value when it’s running, it throws a `NullPointerException`and crashes.

 To prevent the pipeline from crashing, we handle the potential Exception using `Try`.
-(See [Try in scaladoc](https://www.scala-lang.org/api/current/scala/util/Try.html)).
-In this example, problematic values will simply be discarded, so we turn that `Try` into an [Option](https://www.scala-lang.org/api/current/scala/Option.html).
+(See [Try in scaladoc].
+In this example, problematic values will simply be discarded, so we turn that `Try` into an [Option].

 Note